xiaogz/onlineParser/readme.md

 Benefits:

-* No need to parse the webpage yourself
+* No need to parse the webpage's title and site description yourself